Raffaele Sansone

-Raffaele Sansone ([raffaˈɛːle sanˈsoːne]; 20 September 1910 – 11 September 1994) was an Italo-Uruguayan football player and coach from Montevideo, Uruguay, who played as a midfielder.
+Raffaele Sansone ([raffaˈɛːle sanˈsoːne]; 20 September 1910 – 11 September 1994) was a football player and coach from Montevideo, Uruguay, who played as a midfielder.
+Born in Uruguay, he played for the Italy national team.

 Club career

 After beginning his career in Uruguay with Peñarol, Sansone spent over a decade playing club football for Italian club Bologna, winning the Serie A title four times, and the Mitropa Cup twice.
 After that he moved to Napoli where he played one game before retiring; he then became a manager.

 International career

 Sansone was also called up by the Italy national football team as an oriundo; he was allowed to play for Italy due to his parents being from Salerno.
-He turned out for the azzurri a total of three times, two of these times as starter in the silver winning 1931-32 Central European International Cup campaign.
+He turned out for the azzurri a total of three times, two of these times as starter in the silver medal 1931–32 Central European International Cup campaign.